per1234/arduino-ci-script/README.md

 - Parameter(optional): **endVersion** - The newest version of the Arduino IDE to install.
 If this argument is omitted then ONLY startVersion will be installed.

 ##### `install_package packageID [packageURL]`
-Install a hardware package.
+Install a hardware package using the Arduino IDE (Boards Manager).
 Only the **Arduino AVR Boards** package is included with the Arduino IDE installation.
 Packages are installed to `$HOME/.arduino15/packages.
 You must call `install_ide` before this function.
 This feature is only available with Arduino IDE 1.6.4 and newer.
 - Parameter: **packageID** - `package name:platform architecture[:version]`.
 If `version` is omitted the most recent version will be installed. e.g. `arduino:samd` will install the most recent version of **Arduino SAM Boards**.
 - Parameter(optional): **packageURL** - The URL of the Boards Manager JSON file for 3rd party hardware packages.
 This can be omitted for hardware packages that are included in the official Arduino JSON file (e.g. Arduino SAM Boards, Arduino SAMD Boards, Intel Curie Boards).

+##### `install_package packageURL`
+"Manually" install a hardware package.
+Packages are installed to `$SKETCHBOOK_FOLDER/hardware.
+Assumes the hardware package is located in the root of the download or repository and has the correct folder structure.
+- Parameter: **packageURL** - The URL of the hardware package download or Git repository.
+The protocol component of the URL (e.g. `http://`, `https://`) is required.

 ##### `install_library`
 Install the library from the current repository.
 Assumes the library is in the root of the repository.
 The library is installed to the `libraries` subfolder of the sketchbook folder.